Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 You can add your workplace address here.
 It may be your residence or an office address.

 In the map view, drag and drop the green marker onto your location.
-You can zoom in and out of the map using plus (:material-plus:) and minus (:material-minus:) buttons in the bottom right corner of the map view.
+You can zoom in and out of the map using ":material-plus:" and ":material-minus:" buttons in the bottom right corner of the map view.
 After pinning the location correctly, click on the checkbox “Above pinned location is correct”.
 Your location is taken into Tegola system if (and only if) that checkbox is ticked.
 You can leave the checkbox unticked if you don’t wish to add your location to your profile.

 Then, select your working area from the drop-down menu.
 First select the district, and then the city.
 This is used to identify you, when search results are filtered by location.